Web-Services-and-Cloud-Based-Systems-G9/assignment-1/README.md

     python3 ShortyURL.py
 ```

-4. The service will be in the default Flask port, which is usually 5000 (http://127.0.0.1:5000).
+4. The service will be in the 8080 port (http://127.0.0.1:8080).
 An user interface to use the service can be found on the ```/home``` path

 Tested on Python 3.8.9.
 Developed on Flask 2.1.1.